jasminefifi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copies HTML files from current directory to the parent of the working directory
+Moves files beginning with uppercase letters to the directory `/tmp/u`